Sunday 27th September Wood is Good! with the Hampshire Coppice Group

 Wednesday 28th October Samhain Celebrations

 Join us for a day of celebrations on one of the spookiest days of the year… Samhain is one of the most important dates in the Pagan calendar as it marks the Day of the Dead, when the veils between this world and the next are at their thinnest.
 Many also believe it is the date of Celtic New Year!
 In the afternoon, families can complete the ‘Spirit Hunt’ around the farm, and at 2pm we have storytelling in the big roundhouse.
-In the evening, adults can join us for a special night in the roundhouse with storytelling, live music and a bar.
-Normal admission rates apply for the afternoon activities, but the evening event is £15 and booking only at firstname.lastname@example.org
+Normal admission rates apply for the afternoon activities.
+In the evening, 7-10pm, adults can join us for a special night in the roundhouse with storytelling, live music and a bar.
+Tickets for the evening event are £15 and can be pre-booked on line.

 Friday 30th October Fright Night!